 New York Possession of Stolen Property

 A New York Possession of Stolen Property Lawyer will explain that in the state of New York, the crime of Possession of Stolen Property occurs when an individual possesses stolen property with the intent to benefit himself or another party, (other than the owner), or with the intent to deprive the owner from recovering the property.
 This crime is similar to the crimes of Grand Larceny, shoplifting and petit larceny, and can be considered either a felony or a misdemeanor offense.
 If you or a loved one has been charged with Possession of Stolen Property, or other crime such as Mail Fraud, criminal mischief, credit card fraud or Assault, it is important that your interests are protected.
-Speak with a New York Possession of Stolen Property Lawyer from Elliott Adler, P.C. for advice and guidance.
+Speak with a New York Possession of Stolen Property Lawyer from Barry C. Weiss P.C. for advice and guidance.

 New York Penal Law Section 165 defines the crime of Criminal Possession of Stolen Property.
 There are five degrees of this crime.
 Which crime applies will depend on the value of the property in possession by the defendant.
 The breakdown is as follows: